 All first-time borrowers will be required to sign a Master Promissory Note and complete Entrance Counseling to receive Federal Direct Loan funding.
 These steps can be completed at StudentLoans. gov.

-Find additional information on applying for private loans at: go.lclark.edu/ fao.
-Click on Loan Information and Processing then Private Loans.
+For more information about private loans, visit qo.lclark. edu/fao and click on Loan Information and Processing, then Private Loans.

 William D. Ford Federal Direct Unsubsidized Loan